-With an attractive riverside location and maritime history, Belém is one of the most popular tourist destinations in Lisbon, and an area with amazing attractions.
+With an attractive riverside location and maritime history, Belém is one of the most popular tourist destinations in Lisbon, and a neighbourhood with amazing attractions.

 Visit the Unesco World Heritage–listed Jerónimos Monastery and the peculiar Belém Tower.